subvisual/citizend/packages/web/README.md

 ## NEXT_PUBLIC_TERMS_URL

-It's used open the Terms of Service URL.
+Its used to open the Terms of Service URL.

 ## NEXT_PUBLIC_PRIVACY_POLICY_URL

-It's used open the Terms of Privacy Policy URL.
+Its used to open the Terms of Privacy Policy URL.

 ## NEXT_PUBLIC_CAP_CALCULATION_INFO_URL

-It's used open Sale Cap Change info URL.
+Its used to open Sale Cap Change info URL.

 ## NEXT_PUBLIC_CONTRIBUTE_AGAIN_INFO_URL

-It's used open Contribute Again info URL.
+Its used to open Contribute Again info URL.

+## NEXT_PUBLIC_FRACTAL_KYC_URL

+Its used to open Fractal KYC profile URL.

 ## NEXT_PUBLIC_DAO_CONTRACTS_FOLDER